masumcse1/cruddemo-1/README.md

  step 6 : observe spring boot console for status

- step 7 : need to create a blank mysql8 database (name="test") and also need to change user and password from applicaiton .properties.
+ step 7 : note :at first need to create a blank mysql8 database (name="test") and also need to change user and password from applicaiton .properties.